North India: Religion

 Hinduism is the dominant religion in North India.
 Other religions practiced by various ethnic communities include Islam, Sikhism, Jainism, Zoroastrianism, Judaism, Baháʼí, Christianity, and Buddhism.
-The states of Uttarakhand, Rajasthan, Haryana, and Himachal Pradesh are overwhelmingly Hindu.
-Uttar Pradesh is also majority Hindu, but it boasts a large Muslim minority as well.
-The union territories of Jammu and Kashmir and Ladakh have a slight Muslim plurality, Jammu and Kashmir is 35% Hindu with Ladakh having a significant Buddhist minority of around 40% and Jammu having Hindu majority population of 64%.
-The state of Punjab has a Sikh majority of 60% and is considered to be the homeland of Sikh religion.
+Hindus constitute more than 80 percent of the North India's population.
+The national capital of India, New Delhi, is overwhelmingly Hindu-majority with Hindus constituting nearly 90% of the capital city's population.
+The states of Rajasthan, Haryana, Himachal Pradesh are overwhelmingly Hindu-majority.
+Uttarakhand and Uttar Pradesh are also Hindu majority states, but have a large Muslim minority (14% In Uttarakhand, 19% in Uttar Pradesh).
+The union territory of Jammu and Kashmir has a Muslim majority, while Ladakh has a Muslim plurality with minority Hindus and Buddhists.
+The state of Punjab has a Sikh majority of 60% and is the homeland of Sikh religion.